nancymic2/p4/readme.md

 	+ I plan to add update capability to applications
 	+ I plan to add upload for resume files
 	+ I will also add styles to separate files as soon as I move code out of routes into views
 	+ I might encrypt the job site password field.
-The career trax password id of course hashed
+The career trax password is of course hashed